 The religion is based on a dualistic, manichean view of the world: R'hllor, the god of light, heat, and life, and R'hllor's antithesis the Great Other, the god of ice and death.
 They are locked in an eternal struggle over the fate of the world; a struggle that, according the ancient prophecies from the books of Asshai, will only end when Azor Ahai, the messianic figure, returns wielding a flaming sword called Lightbringer, the Red Sword of Heroes, and raises dragons from stone.

 Clergy of the R'hllor religion are called red priests, due to the loose, crimson robes they wear.
 Red priests may be male or female.
 In the east, they are a common sight, where the faith of R'hllor's influence is more widespread and children are sometimes given to temples of R'hllor to be raised into the priesthood.
-The red temples also buy children as slaves; these slaves of R'hllor are raised as priests, temple prostitutes, or warriors.
+The red temples, such as the Temple of the Lord of Light in Volantis, also buy children as slaves; these slaves of R'hllor are raised as priests, temple prostitutes, or warriors.
 The warriors that protect the greater temples are called the Fiery Hand.

 Known Red Priests